GreenBuildingXML/ashrae-frontend/wwwroot/test/test9/test9.md

-# Test Case 09 – Interior Window
+# Test Case 09 – Window Located Within an Interior Wall
 ## Test Description:
 It is common to find a concrete patio extended from a slab on grade foundation.
 In BIM model, the patio and slab on grade could be drawn in a same component.
 In such scenario, the exported gbXML model should correctly identify the slab on grade surface and patio surface from the
 ## Spaces / Rooms: